portley-0/liveduel-demo-2/backend/README.md

 ---
 ## Key Technologies & Strategies

-The Managed Market Maker leverages several advanced algorithms and strategies:
+The Rebalancer Bot leverages several advanced algorithms and strategies:

 * **Cyclic Coordinate Descent:** The core optimization algorithm used to find the ideal trade amounts by iteratively refining each outcome.
 * **Binary Search:** The efficient search algorithm used within the Coordinate Descent to find the optimal value for each individual outcome.